 - 2 Tbsp sesame seeds (I used a mixture of white and black seeds)

-- 2 inches of fresh garlic (cut into 1/4 inch slices)
+- 2 inches of fresh ginger (peeled and cut into 1/4 inch slices)

 - 1/4 cup light brown sugar